 • Unsolicited approval, via smiles or compliments

 Interestingly, when couples go to sex counsellors complaining of disharmony, counsellors often recommend techniques like “sensate focus.”
 Such techniques are essentially bonding behaviours (mindful touch) without the goal of orgasm.
+Download a collection (PDF) of bonding behaviours that can keep you inspired for at least a month (en français: ActivitesDeConnexion).

 If you’re curious about the evolutionary basis of bonding behaviours, watch this short video: